oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

 - Managed Applications – List of organisation business applications.
 - Managed Application configuration – Configure and secure managed application configuration within the device.
 These configurations allow and isolate managed applications to resides next to unmanaged applications.
 - Per-app VPN - Secure communication between applications on devices, and the Office 365 tenant.
-This will require the Agencies VPN device setup to accept communication from the VPN connection from managed apps.
+This will require the organisations VPN device setup to accept communication from the VPN connection from managed apps.

-Securing iOS Design Decisions for all agencies and implementation types.
+Securing iOS Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Managed Applications | Microsoft Corporate Portal<br>Microsoft Azure Information Protection<br>Microsoft Word<br>Microsoft Excel<br>Microsoft Outlook<br>Microsoft PowerPoint<br>Microsoft Teams<br>Microsoft Edge<br>Adobe Reader<br>Microsoft OneDrive<br>Microsoft OneNote<br>Microsoft Whiteboard<br>Microsoft Planner<br>PowerApps | This is to meet the Agencies requirement for managed applications.
+Managed Applications | Microsoft Corporate Portal<br>Microsoft Azure Information Protection<br>Microsoft Word<br>Microsoft Excel<br>Microsoft Outlook<br>Microsoft PowerPoint<br>Microsoft Teams<br>Microsoft Edge<br>Adobe Reader<br>Microsoft OneDrive<br>Microsoft OneNote<br>Microsoft Whiteboard<br>Microsoft Planner<br>PowerApps | This is to meet the organisations requirement for managed applications.
-Application VPN configuration | Configured for Managed Applications | Managed applications will use VPN to secure its connection to the Agencies Office 365 tenant.
+Application VPN configuration | Configured for Managed Applications | Managed applications will use VPN to secure its connection to the organisations Office 365 tenant.
-Disable organisation data to be backed up to iCloud | Disable | PROTECTED must be stored within the Agencies environment / corporate data store.
+Disable organisation data to be backed up to iCloud | Disable | PROTECTED must be stored within the organisations environment / corporate data store.
 Encrypt organisation data in mobile device | Configured | To ensure encryption requirements are met based on ACSC hardening requirements.
 Send organisation data to unmanaged apps | Policy managed apps with Open In/Share Filtering | Prevents data to be shared between managed application stated above and other unmanaged application on the device.
-Save copies of organisation data | SharePoint and OneDrive for Business only | Ensure all data is saved within the Agencies tenant.
+Save copies of organisation data | SharePoint and OneDrive for Business only | Ensure all data is saved within the organisations tenant.
 Organisation data notification | Block organisation Data | Prevents organisation information being displayed on the lock screen.
-Microsoft Edge Configuration | Configured.<br>Set Microsoft Edge proxy and homepage URL to Agencies Intranet | Configured so Microsoft Edge is able to access Agencies internal websites.
+Microsoft Edge Configuration | Configured.<br>Set Microsoft Edge proxy and homepage URL to organisations Intranet | Configured so Microsoft Edge is able to access organisations internal websites.
-Microsoft Outlook | Configured.<br>Ensure Contact list is added into Outlook Contact list rather than device | Configured so Agencies contact list is maintained within managed application rather than the phone's contact details.
+Microsoft Outlook | Configured.<br>Ensure Contact list is added into Outlook Contact list rather than device | Configured so organisations contact list is maintained within managed application rather than the phone's contact details.

 ### Remote wipe iOS devices

 iOS devices can be used to access information while away from the office.
-The device is used to access the Agencies intranet, documents and for collaboration purpose.
+The device is used to access the organisations intranet, documents and for collaboration purpose.

 Intune provides the ability to reset the device (factory reset) or remove managed application data from the device.
 The Factory reset option remotely wipes and resets the iOS device.
 The Intune manage application wipe does not clear the device of non-managed application data which allow for potential security issues.

 The organisation has indicated that the device must be able to be remotely wipe in case it is lost.
 This is to ensure information cannot be recovered in any circumstances.

-Remote wipe iOS devices Design Decisions for all agencies and implementation types.
+Remote wipe iOS devices Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---